With all the buzz surrounding this super-food you probably wonder, what is quinoa?

 Spanish speakers spell it quinua.
 And it’s le quinoa in French.

 As far as I can tell quinoa is simply called quinoa in India, since English can be something of a trade language there.

 (Big thanks to Kanika at GourmetCo.in for helping me find this info.)

-Any way you spell it, I say it’s just plain G-O-O-D. Especially on tabouli and salad...
+So, any way you spell "quinoa", I say it’s just plain G-O-O-D. Especially on tabouli and salad...